 The 2015 version of the standard introduces a new clause on risk management (clause 6.1 "Actions to address risks and opportunities") which builds upon the ISO 9001:2008 section on preventive action.

 The requirements regarding quality objectives are more detailed.
 However, this is mainly clarification of requirements in the 2008 version rather than new requirements.

 The two new clauses 7.3 "Awareness" and 7.4 "Communication" place further emphasis on these two areas.

 Fewer prescriptive requirements

 The 2015 version has less prescriptive requirements, including less requirements on documentation.
-For example, there aren't explicit requirements for "quality procedures" and a "quality manual".
-If this will have any practical effect on ISO 9001 documentation will have to be seen as interpretations get established.
-Also, the role of "Management Representative" is no longer required; instead, the same responsibilities simply last with top management.
-Again, if this will have any practical effect will have to be seen over the next several months.
+For example, there aren't explicit requirements for "quality procedures" and a "quality manual" anymore.
+However, the standard contains numerous implicit documentation requirements which, for all practical matters, mean that procedures covering most or all ISO 9001:2015 requirements must be established.
+Further, a so-called "Management Representative" is no longer required; instead, the same responsibilities simply last with top management.
+Most companies, therefore, maintain the role of "Management Representative".